What is Piles?

 What it feels like after undergoing Haemorrhoidectomy surgery for piles?

 - Pain is a factor after the surgery as the entire haemorrhoid tissues have been completely removed.
 But this is not a cause to worry because your piles surgeon will prescribe effective pain killers.

 - The pain might last a few weeks after the haemorrhoidectomy procedure which is anyways normal.

 What are the advantages of Haemorrhoidectomy Surgery for Piles?

 - The probability of haemorrhoids returning or recurrence is very less compared to other methods of piles surgery.

-- The procedure comes in handy for patients with severe piles condition.
+- This procedure comes in handy for people with severe piles condition.